adobe/experience-platform-workshop-201901/chapters/chapter-6.md

 ### API: Schema Querying and Creation

-1. Now that you've successfuly been authenticated by following the steps in [Chapter 2](chapters/chapter-2.md) you are now ready to make API calls.
+1. Now that you've successfuly been authenticated by following the steps in [previous chapter](chapter-6-precursor.md) you are now ready to make API calls.
 1. Start by expanding the `Chapter 6` & `List Schemas` folder in postman under `Adobe Experience Platform`.
 1. Select the `XDM: Get All Schemas` action and click `Send`.